The Top Travel Trends of 2025

 Why the shift?
 It's simple: travellers are realising it requires time to truly experience your destination.
 Julia Carter, founder of luxury travel agency Craft Travel, notes, "Travellers are moving past the obsession with snapping photos at overcrowded tourist attractions or famous hotels just to prove they've been there.
 Instead, they are increasingly aware that a destination truly comes alive when they take the time to savour it.”

-The preference towards longer trips has also jumped in popularity with the rise of hybrid work, as digital nomads are finding creative ways to blend work and leisure, turning two days of annual leave into five day holidays and sneaking in meetings while on the road.
+The preference towards longer trips has also jumped in popularity with the rise of hybrid work, as digital nomads are finding creative ways to blend work and leisure, turning two days of annual leave into five-day holidays and sneaking in meetings while on the road.
 Who doesn’t love an admin catch-up while on the beach?

 2. Destination dupes: Budget-friendly alternatives